VBMA History

 2003

-Athena Society formed
+Athena Society is formed.

 2004

-Lucinda H Gedeon Ph.D. appointed Executive Director/CEO
+Lucinda H. Gedeon Ph.D. appointed as Executive Director/CEO.

 2006

-VBMA celebrates 20 years of service
+VBMA celebrates 20 years of service to the community.

 2007

-Alice & Jim Beckwith Sculpture Park opens
+Alice & Jim Beckwith Sculpture Park opens.

 2008